shloon/Event-Horizon/Packages/il.runiarl.eventhorizon/Documentation~/LIMITATIONS.md

 ## Meta-XR Specific Limitations
 - Cannot change to a different kind of controller mesh throughout experiment.
 - Cannot reproduce hand-to-controller switches and vice versa (TODO).
-- Currently only Oculus Quest 2 Controllers and hand tracking are supported.
-Other controllers may be supported due to testing in emulator.
+- Currently only Oculus Quest 2 Controllers and hand tracking are tested and fully supported.
+Other controllers may work
+- Only supports platform native controller, meaning e.g. no support for Pro controllers on Quest 2.